The following speech was given at the FIERO 2019 PPE Symposium:

 Chief Joe Starnes-Founder Project Kill the Flashover.

 Temperature, Weather, and the exposure to those elements.

 What also affects firefighters on every fire but isn’t measured, considered, or accounted for during fire suppression tactics?

-Many of the members here today have contributed to the advancements in PPE, increased thermal protection & safety for firefighters, and have quantified the thermal environments that firefighters will be exposed to (Donnelly’s Thermal Classifications or the UTECH Standard).
+Many of the members here today have contributed to the advancements in PPE, increased thermal protection & safety for firefighters, and have quantified the thermal environments that firefighters will be exposed to (such as Michelle O’Donnelly’s work Thermal Classifications or the UTECH Standard).

 However, despite all of the research and progress that is made by outstanding individuals and organizations, the fire service remains negligent and almost ignorant of the power of thermal severity.

 On any given fire across America today, one may hear a size-up report that analyzes/assess the following:

 Reading Smoke: such as-Volume, Velocity, Density, Color & Weather.